 - Enter your meter read into the AGL app or My Account online and submit it.

 - If it’s submitted within two days of your billing date, you’ll be issued a bill based on what you’ve entered – no adjustments necessary.

-Not only that, but by submitting your meter read you can get usage updates and projected bill information at any point in your billing cycle.
-This is particularly useful for monitoring how you’re tracking when your energy usage tends to be highest, like the middle of summer when you want a cooler house or while heating it during chilly winters.
+Not only that – by submitting your meter read, you can get usage updates and projected bill information at any point in your billing cycle.
+This is particularly useful for monitoring how you’re tracking when your energy usage tends to be highest, like the middle of summer when you want a cooler house or while heating it during chilly winter days.

 Want more tips?
 Download AGL’s guide for more ways to help make a real difference to your home's energy bills.Download now